Introduction

 // Definition of the function exploited to calculate the rate,

-// in this case for semplicity we define it throught the Mass Action law
+// in this case for simplicity we define it through the Mass Action law

 double intensity = 1.0;